Advertiser Disclosure

 In 1785, King Kamehameha defeated the local chiefs in Maui, Lanai, Molokai, and Oahu, and later, Kauai, uniting all of the inhabited islands under a single ruler.
 This established a monarchy that ruled the kingdom until 1872.
 In 1893, the Kingdom of Hawaii was overthrown by a group of local businessmen and sugar planters, leading to many political changes for the nation.

-In 1900, Hawaii became a territory of the U.S., and in 1959, the citizens of Hawaii voted to become the 50th state.
-On December 7, 1941, the Japanese attacked Pearl Harbor on Oahu, which led the U.S. to enter World War II.
-In World War II, Hawaii served as an essential base for operations in the Pacific.
+In 1900, Hawaii became a territory of the U.S. On December 7, 1941, the Japanese attacked Pearl Harbor on Oahu, which led the U.S. to enter World War II.
+During the war, Hawaii served as an essential base for operations in the Pacific.
+In 1959, the citizens of Hawaii voted to become the 50th state.

 Today, Hawaii is a dream destination for honeymoons, family vacations, and adventure travels.
 Almost 9 million people visit the Hawaiian islands annually.
 Hawaiian culture is treasured, and many programs and offices have been developed to promote and protect it.
 On your next visit to Hawaii, head to one of the local museums to learn more about Hawaii’s culture.